UllasCL/TwitterNewsFeed/README.md

    During authentication process first it will show the default twitter account, you can change the account or create account by pressing the default Twitter id.

+## Ccreate json file using HttpGet if you have doubt whether the file is generated or not check it using postman with proper credentials.

+## update the fetched data to database.

 # Welcome Page
 ![screenshot_2018-06-27-23-36-27-705_com ullas twitter](https://user-images.githubusercontent.com/37345220/41991530-54cc5e5e-7a63-11e8-8f63-806a02e2f656.png)